p2panda/p2panda/p2panda-js/README.md

 </script>
 ```

-Or use the "slim" version if you want a more efficient way to get started:
+Or use the "slim" version if you want to provide the ".wasm" file manually:

 ```html
 <script type="module">